ZetsKP/InternetStuff/docs/irc.md

 sidebar_label: IRC
 ---

-- [autodl-irssi](https://autodl-community.github.io/autodl-irssi/) - A plugin for irssi that monitors IRC announce channels for torrent trackers and downloads torrent files based on user-defined filters.
 - [XDCC Tutorial](http://theloadguru.com/xdcc-irc-beginners-guide/) - XDCC Downloading For Beginners: Do It Like A Pro!.
 - [XDCC](https://en.wikipedia.org/wiki/XDCC) - XDCC (Xabi DCC or eXtended DCC) - is a computer file sharing method which uses the Internet Relay Chat (IRC) - network as a host service.
 - [ZNC](https://github.com/znc/znc) - An advanced IRC bouncer.